Please note the following addresses are used for the example purpose only.

 Step 4: Signing the Transaction

 The PSBT provided by Adamik API must be signed with a compatible Bitcoin signer.
+Example of a signed transaction (hex-encoded):Step 5: Finalize and Broadcast

-After signing, submit the transaction using the /api/transaction/broadcast
+After signing, submit the transaction using the/api/transaction/broadcast

 endpoint.

-Submit the original transaction intent.
+- Submit the original transaction intent.

-Input the hex-encoded PSBT.
+- Input the hex-encoded PSBT.

-Add the signed BTC transaction in the signature field of the broadcast endpoint
+- Add the signed BTC transaction in the signature field of the broadcast endpoint

 Summary